Adaptive Conformal Prediction for Quantum Machine Learning: Background

 \subsection{Quantum Machine Learning}

 In this work, we employ the classical-data quantum-processing (CQ) paradigm of quantum machine learning, as introduced in \cite{engineerQML}.
-In this paradigm, classical data is fed into a quantum model, which is trained using a classical optimiser.
+In this paradigm, classical data are fed into a quantum model, which is trained using a classical optimiser.
 We use the term \emph{quantum model} to refer to a parametrised quantum circuit (PQC).
-A PQC applies a unitary transformation $U(\theta)$, dependent on a vector of tunable parameters $\theta$, to a quantum state into which the classical input $x$ is encoded \citep{engineerQML}.
+A PQC applies a unitary transformation $U(\theta)$, dependent on a vector of tunable parameters $\theta$, to a quantum state that encodes a classical input $x$ \citep{engineerQML}.

-For a working understanding of the CQ paradigm, two key components warrant further explanation: the design of the unitary transformation via the construction of a PQC, and the encoding of the classical input $x$ into the circuit, referred to as quantum data encoding \citep{rath2024quantum}.
-For a more general introduction to QML landscape see \cite{chang2025primerquantummachinelearning}.
+For a working understanding of the CQ paradigm, two key components warrant further explanation: the design of the unitary transformation via the construction of a PQC, and the encoding of the classical input $x$ into the circuit, referred to as quantum data encoding \citep{rath2024quantum, schuld2021supervised}.
+For a more general introduction to the QML landscape, see \cite{chang2025primerquantummachinelearning}.